 Just imagine it like sunblock to prevent your skin from getting burnt.

 A little secret about UV filter, I actually never use it.
 It’s because these days digital cameras are equipped with multi-layered filters that are designed to filter out the extended ranges of UV.
 So in another word, new cameras are already protected from UV light without the need for a UV filter.

 Then why is this filter still needed?
 It is because a UV filter can protect your camera from another treat, physical I mean, like dirt or dust.
 If it was broken, you can just buy another cheap UV filter.
 Rather than buying another expansive lens.
 Just imagine a UV filter like a lens screen protector.

 The polarizer filter has many functions.
 It can darken the sky, reduce glare, and reduce reflection.
 These days Circular polarizer or CPL filter can be rotated to control the amount of light to your liking.
 This filter is mostly used by landscape photographers.
 And also used by other creative work, like making videos, timelapse, or architecture.

 Neutral Density Filter

-There’s a lot of a different kind of ND filter and it has its own function.
+There’s a lot of a different kind of ND filter and it has their own function.

 Every one of them can work alone fine.
 Or you can combine all of them to create your creative work.
-Many landscape photographers combine these filter to make a photograph.
+Many landscape photographers combine these filters to make a photograph.

 There’s a lot more photography filter.
-Some of them are for creative specific effect.
+Some of them are for creating specific effects.
 Others are for a convenient reason.
 But for me, it isn’t really that important and just a waste of money.
 So if you have no idea what filter you should get. here are 3 photography filters that really matters.